top of page

 2024 Sapir and Brenner Prizes winner

-THREE DAYS IN SUMMER takes place in a beautiful Lithuanian town, between a forest and a river, in the midst of a golden, calm summer, in which a world is about to be destroyed.
-Ordinary people live their lives and dream dreams: a frustrated teacher works on his masterpiece and dreams of becoming a revered writer.
-An old witch worships on an altar to a pagan god.
-A store manager is doing good business and secretly cheating on his wife, who, for her part, plans to run away from him and take their strange child with her, one who has not yet started walking.
-The town's only pharmacist goes out into the woods looking for honey for his miracle potions, and in the horse dealer's stable sits a tall, handsome young man, tormented by forbidden love.
+Ordinary people are living their lives and dreaming their dreams.
+A frustrated teacher hopes to become a writer and works on his masterpiece.
+A witch worships at an altar to a pagan god.
+A store manager is doing good business and secretly cheating on his wife, who, for her part, plans to run away and take their strange child with her.
+The town’s pharmacist combs the woods for ingredients to make his miracle potions, and in the horse trader’s stable a tall, handsome young man sits tormented by forbidden love.
+And a squat, balding SS officer races on his motorcycle from city to city and village to village.

-THREE DAYS IN SUMMER powerfully recounts the final, agonizing days of the Jewish community in the fictional Lithuanian town of Gilishkis before its destruction.
-Through evocative prose, the novel explores the fragility of life and the enduring strength of the human spirit.
+THREE DAYS IN SUMMER is a chronicle of one fictional town full of grace and heartbreaking beauty.
+The novel powerfully recounts the final, agonizing days of the Jewish community in a Lithuanian town.
+Through penetrating prose, the novel reflects on the fragility of life and the enduring strength of the human spirit.

 Reviews: